MarioTeachesTyping/LeetBytes/README.md

 <h1 align="center">LeetBytes</h1>

-<p align="center">Lil website to shove my LeetCode solutions.
+<p align="center">Lil app to shove my LeetCode solutions.
 Also testing frontend libs for fun.</p>

-<p align="center">The long-term idea is to turn this into a frontend-heavy coding playground where solutions are not just listed, but explored through visuals, notes, code running, and small games that unlock hints.</p>
+<p align="center">The long-term idea is to turn this into a pixel-styled coding playground where solutions are not just listed, but explored through visuals, code running, and small games that unlock hints.</p>

 ---